-- Does the WiFi-enabled computer or mobile device that you are using find your WiFi network? - If you disabled the router's SSID broadcast, then your WiFi network is hidden and does not display in the list of networks that your computer or WiFi device finds.
-(By default, SSID broadcast is enabled.) - Does your WiFi-capable device support the security that you are using for your WiFi network (WPA or WPA2)? - To view the WiFi settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
-Then log in to the router, and select BASIC > Wireless.
+• Can your WiFi-enabled computer or mobile device that you are using find your WiFi network?

+- Does your WiFi-capable device support the security that you are using for your WiFi network (WPA3, WPA2, or WPA)? - To view the WiFi settings for the router, use an Ethernet cable to connect a computer to an Ethernet port on the router.
+Then log in to the router, and select BASIC > Wireless